It’s the worst thing ever to see that your site has lost traffic.

 Just the problem is, Google rarely clarifies the Dos and the Don’ts of SEO.
 So, even the best of us can be hit by a penalty of some sort.

-In this post, we will cover in depth what Google Sandbox penalty is, how to avoid it, and how to recover from it.
+This post covers in-depth what the Google Sandbox penalty is, how to avoid it, and how to recover from it.

-This is a pickle because, even the top SEOs still argue how to deal with it.
+This is a pickle because even the top SEOs still argue about how to deal with it.

 Table of contents

 - How Do I Know if my Website is in Google Sandbox?

 - How can I avoid being placed in the Google Sandbox?

 - How to get out of Google Sandbox